uarkjames/simpleflashcard/README.md

 3. Copy paste the contents of the `flashcard.html` file into the document.
 4. Save.

+## How do I make use of the xAPI features?
+The xAPI features are minimal and optional.
+If you want to take advantage of them, do the following:
+1. Sign up for an LRS at [SCORM Cloud](https://rusticisoftware.com/products/scorm-cloud/), [Veracity Learning](https://lrs.io/).
+2. Copy the endpoint, username, and password values for your LRS into the relevant place in flashcard.html.
+3. Save and test.

  ## What remains to be done?
  - [ ] Improve accessibility
  - [ ] Implement more meaningful xAPI statements